magento/devdocs/guides/v2.0/mtf/mtf_test-approach.md

 - Sanity testing, to check the basic functionality after any Magento changes were made

-- Acceptance testing,
+- Acceptance testing:
     - in combination with own tests
-    - to test new feature: show that feature works and it doesn't break functionality of the Magento application (all other tests passed)
+    - to test a new feature, to check that feature works and it doesn't break functionality of the Magento application (all other tests passed)

 ### How to use {#how-to-use}

-[Run the test][]
+See [Run the test][] topic.

 ## New functional test {#new-test}

 The MTF facilitates creation of a new test.
 You can extend the out-of-the-box test, or create a completely new one.

-### Extending an out-of-the-box test {#extending-oob-test}
+### Extension of an out-of-the-box test {#extending-oob-test}

 Extension of the test means adding or replacing of any [test entity][].
 It is stored in the `<magento2>/dev/tests/functional/tests/app/Magento/<testing_module>` directory.

 #### Usage {#ext-usage}

 This approach is useful when the Magento functionality was extended.
 For example, the minor changes were made in the existing functionality of a module.
-Also you can extend an out-of-the-box test to extend the current test coverage if functionality that you are interested in is not completely covered by the out-of-the-box test.
+Also you can extend an out-of-the-box test to extend the current test coverage if the target functionality is not completely covered by the out-of-the-box test.

 Example use cases: